 - Intermountain programs are committed to fiscal integrity and cost effectiveness.

 - Intermountain programs are responsive to the needs and requirements of our referral and funding sources.

 Innovation and Growth

-- Intermountain seeks to be the leader in the field of human services.
+- Intermountain seeks to be the leader in the field of health and human services.

-- Intermountain programs evolve through participation of staff and community.
+- Intermountain's programs evolve through participation of staff and community.

-- Intermountain’s services are designed to facilitate a positive impact on the individuals’ lives even after the participation in the Intermountain programs.
+- Intermountain’s services are designed to facilitate a positive impact in the individual's life beyond the length of care provided at Intermountain.